Toglefritz/Brine/brine_docs/provisioning/provisioning_process.md

 	4. Handle Mismatch or Failure: If no match is found or the information is inconsistent, the backend service flags the device as potentially unauthorized, and further actions may be taken, such as notifying administrators or blocking the device.

 If the authenticity verification process passes, the backend service stores the public key in its database.

+###  WiFi Credentials Transfer

+After the Brine device is associated with the user’s account, the mobile app prompts the user to enter the WiFi credentials (SSID and password) of the network to which the Brine device should connect.

+Once the user has entered the WiFi credentials, the mobile app proceeds to send these credentials to the Brine device over Bluetooth Low Energy (BLE).

+After sending the WiFi credentials, the mobile app waits for a response from the Brine device to confirm the receipt and processing of the credentials.

+### Brine Installation

+The mobile app provides the user with step-by-step instructions for installing the Brine monitor in the water softener.

+1. **Prepare the Water Softener**: Ensure that the water softener is clean and free of any debris that might interfere with the installation of the Brine monitor.
+2. **Position the Brine Monitor**: Place the Brine monitor on top of the water softener, ensuring that it is centered and stable.
+3. **Secure the Monitor**: Use the provided mounting hardware to secure the Brine monitor in place.
+Follow the specific instructions for your water softener model to ensure a proper fit.

+Once the installation is verified, the Brine monitor will begin measuring the salt level in the water softener and transmitting this data to the cloud backend for analysis and monitoring.

+### Set Appliance Height

+After the Brine device is connected to the user's account, the mobile app prompts the user to measure the height of the water softener.
+The user is instructed to use a measuring tape to determine the distance from the base to the top of the water softener.

+Once the user has measured the height, they enter this value into the mobile app.
+The app then sends this height information to the cloud backend and uses it to calculate the approximate percentage of salt left in the water softener.
+This calculation is based on the distance between the top of the water softener and the current level of salt inside it, which is measured by the Brine device.

+The steps are as follows:

+1. The mobile app prompts the user to measure the height of the water softener.
+2. The user measures the height using a measuring tape.
+3. The user enters the measured height into the mobile app.
+4. The app sends this information to the cloud backend via a REST API request.
+5. The Brine device measures the distance from the top of the water softener to the salt level.
+6. The app uses the height and distance measurements to estimate the percentage of salt remaining in the water softener.